seborama/Camp2018-Security-TT/README.md

 ## Kali Linux

-The credentials are user `vagrant` and the password will need to be set at first logon.
+The login user is `vagrant` and the password will need to be set at first logon.

 To access the root user, use `sudo -s`.